tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/introduction.md

 <HighlightBox type="tip">

-You can find a more detailed explanation of hash functions in the [Cryptographic Fundamentals](./cryptographic-fundamentals.md) section.
+You can find a more detailed explanation of hash functions in the [section on cryptographic fundamentals](./cryptographic-fundamentals.md).

 </HighlightBox>